 Do you no longer have the letter?
 In Mijn Inburgering you can see the date you started your integration.

-Did you start your integration on 1 January 2022 or after?
+Are you required to integrate under the 2021 civic integration act ('Wet inburgering 2021')?
 If so, the municipality will invite you for an interview.
 You will also do a test in order to find out what you already know: the 'Leerbaarheidstoets' (LBT).
 The municipality will make an appointment with you for the test.
 We call the interview and the test the 'broad intake'.

 After the 'broad intake', the municipality will make a plan with you: the personal integration and participation plan (PIP).
 This plan says what you need to do to integrate.
 It also says if you need to take an exam.
 And which exam.